Leoneq/iNapMalinka/readme.md

 * only 3 external ICs, without any aux microcontroller
 * stereo sound output and a headphone jack
 * with a keyboard, it can act as a little PC
-* uses parts of Nintendo Switch
+* uses parts from Nintendo Switch
 ## Why NOT?
 * if you're a fan of Steam Deck, this device is probably too small for you
 * lack of joystick pushbuttons as well as analog triggers
-* many tools needed to assembly, including a 3D printer
+* many tools are needed to assembly
 * intermediate soldering skills are needed
-* uses parts of Nintendo Switch
+* uses parts from Nintendo Switch

 ## Specifications
-* 3.5" 480x320 ILI9488 screen with FT6206 capacitive touch controller
+* 3.5" 480x320 ILI9488 screen with FT6236 capacitive touch controller
-* Raspberry Pi Zero 2W with possible OC
+* Raspberry Pi Zero 2W
 * 1500mAh lipo battery
 * 160x70x12mm (with case)
 * two joysticks with 10 bit ADC MCP3008
 * PAM8403 amplifier, stereo
-* NRF24L01 PA+LNA radio with optional, external antenna
+* NRF24L01 PA+LNA radio with external antenna
 * Micro-USB for peripherals and USB-C for charging

 # Kits
-There aren't any kits at the moment, and probably there won't be any.
-You'll need to buy everything by yourself - please visit the [wiki](https://github.com/Leoneq/iNapMalinka/wiki)!
+There aren't any kits at the moment, you'll need to buy everything by yourself - please visit the [wiki](https://github.com/Leoneq/iNapMalinka/wiki)!
+If you want to sell kits of Malinka, please contact me.

 # Find the project elsewhere
 * [OSHWLab](https://oshwlab.com/leoneq/konsola) for schematics and PCB source